What is Vandazole?

 This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using Vandazole.

 Vandazole will not treat a vaginal yeast infection.
 You may even develop a new vaginal yeast infection, which may need to be treated with antifungal medication.
 Tell your doctor if you have symptoms such as itching or discharge during or after treatment with this medicine.

 Store at room temperature away from moisture or heat.
-Do not allow the medicine to freeze.
+Do not refrigerate or freeze.